leobijl/historical-sources/README.md

 # historical-sources
 indexes and transcripts
-allthings historical; riting a book.
+allthings historical; writing a book.